CodeYourFuture/curriculum/content/portfolio/blocks/data/index.md

 ### 💾 Persisting

 A means of **persisting changes**.
-Users will need to make changes to data or create new data.
+Users will need to create or update existing data.
 For example, a user might need to **create** a comment on an article.
-And then they may need to **update** the like on an existing comment.
-In each of these cases, the data is stored or **persisted** somewhere in a database.
-Your user interface will need a way to create/update data in the database.
+Another user may need to **update** the like/dislike on an existing comment.
+In each of these cases, any changes are **persisted** in a database.
+The user interface enables users to read and persist data without worrying about the

 {{<note type="activity" title="Discuss">}}

 - What are the key components of the application, how are they connected, is it a static or a dynamic application, what kind of data are you storing?

 - What sort of data does the client application need - what kind of data is it fetching?

 - What is the purpose of each component in your application, how will it communicate with other components in the architecture?

   {{</note>}}